-Survey expert, Dr. Pamela Campanelli, is bringing this popular University of Michigan Survey Research Center course to the SRA for the first time.
+Survey expert, Dr. Pamela Campanelli, has brought this popular University of Michigan Survey Research Center course to the SRA.
 It is designed to go beyond common questionnaire design knowledge.
 You will learn more deeply how respondents actually interact with your survey questions and translations of survey questions.
 In addition, you will discover issues that arise for factual and subjective questions, while finding out about some online tools for language analysis.
 A variety of pitfalls and their solutions will be covered, from those focusing on question wording changes to alternative methods of data collection.

 The course is highly interactive and there are workshop sessions (practice exercises in small breakout groups) throughout.